-To qualify for Social Security Disability Insurance (SSDI), an individual must make less than a certain amount of money per month, fulfill specific citizenship requirements, and obtain a specific number of work credits.
-The Social Security Administration (SSA) determines a person’s eligibility based on both non-medical and medical criteria.
-However, even if an applicant is technically “eligible”, the chances of obtaining disability benefits remains low due to the high volume of applications streaming in on a monthly, and even weekly, basis.
+To qualify for disability benefits from the Social Security Administration (SSA), an individual must make less than a certain amount of money per month, fulfill specific citizenship requirements, or obtain a specific number of work credits depending on which disability program they apply for.
+The SSA determines a person’s eligibility based on both non-medical and medical criteria.
+However, even if an applicant is technically “eligible,” the chances of obtaining disability benefits remains low due to the high volume of applications streaming in on a monthly, and even weekly, basis.

 Because of this, qualifying for SS disability in Alpharetta may prove to be difficult if one has little to no experience dealing with the SSA.
-A knowledgeable SSDI lawyer can help you through the process and fight for your benefits.
+A knowledgeable disability advocate at our firm can help you through the process and fight for your right to receive Social Security benefits.

-There are a number of impairments, both physical and mental, that meet the medical criteria for SSDI benefits.
-According to the Social Security Administration’s Blue Book, the following impairments qualify for benefits:
+There are a number of impairments, both physical and mental, that meet the medical criteria for Social Security disability benefits.
+According to the SSA’s Blue Book, the following impairments qualify for monthly disability compensation:

-It is important to note that an applicant does not necessarily have to meet the exact listing requirements to be approved.
-Disability benefits may also be awarded if the SSA considers aspects of an applicant’s condition medically equivalent to the criteria listed above.
-This is known as “equaling a disability listing”.
+It is important to note that an applicant’s impairment does not have to be included in this listing to be approved.
+Disability benefits may also be awarded if the SSA considers aspects of an applicant’s condition to be medically equivalent to the criteria listed above.
+This is known as “equaling a disability listing.”